yawitzd/DSI-NYC-1/curriculum/week-12/1.0-morning-exercise/readme.md

 1 12 5 111 200 1000 10
 ```

 Your sample output should be an integer: the number of toys Mark can buy.
-In this case, `K`.
+In this case, `4`.

 ### Bonus